Master in Cyber Security

 Master in Cyber Security – 5 Elective Courses

 In addition you need to take 5 elective courses.
-You must choose 3 courses from;
+You can choose from:

 - Cyber Security Law and Policy